 But what about the BIG influencers with millions of followers – the Tammy Hembrow, Alexis Ren (11.8m) or Manny MUA aka Manny Gutierrez’s (4.4m) of Instagram who’s followers are in the millions?
 Their sponsorship fees are considerably higher than smaller influencers and it definitely reflects in their lifestyle.
 What is interesting about these influencers is that they aren’t famous in the conventional sense – they’re not movie stars, singers or even models.
 They’re just people that were creating content that social media loved to consume.

 Tammy Hembrow is one of the best examples, the half-Trinidadian and half-Australian mum of two amassed a following of 7.9 million followers and launched her own activewear line Saski Collection by posting her fitness results and life as a mother.
 So, how much does an influencer like Tammy Hembrow make through social media?
 The jury is still out but based on a minimum engagement rate, Tammy could be earning $73,000 a year just on the ads displayed before and during her YouTube videos.
 Additional sponsorships for top influencers have the potential to reach up to $150,000 for ONE Instagram post.
-So it would be safe to say that an influencer like Tammy Hembrow with a few million followers would be earning at least $223,000/year.
 That’s excluding income from her own clothing brand.

 That’s already more than most people earn in an entire year and if that doesn’t want to make you want to become a social media influencer then I don’t know what does.

 Keep an eye out for the SEO Premier Social Media Guide, we’ll include tips and tricks on what it takes to become a social media influencer.